mlavrauw/T233/README.md

 href="https://www.gap-system.org/Packages/fining.html#:~:text=FinInG%20is%20a%20package%20for,flat%20lands%20of%20generalised%20polygons">FinInG</a>.
 Tensors are represented by points in the projective space PG\((V)\).

-For more information, you can visit the following webpage: http://people.sabanciuniv.edu/mlavrauw/T233/T233_paper.html.
+For more information, you can visit the following webpage: <a href="https://osebje.famnit.upr.si/~michel.lavrauw/T233/T233_paper.html">T233</a>.
 ## Contact

     Nour Alnajjarine